Quite the puzzle: No matter what you do or how hard you try, you always get drawn to toxic relationships.

 Traumatic stress is more common than people realize.
 Roughly 70% of adults have at least a single traumatic event in their life.
 20% of victims of trauma develop PTSD.
 Plus, 1 in 13 individuals develops PTSD at a certain stage in life.

 Victims are used to living in toxicity and chaos.
-They see the world through different eyes, which is filled with dysfunction, stress, bad relationships, physical or sexual abuse.
+They see the world through different eyes, which is filled with dysfunction, stress, bad relationships (even codependency), as well as physical or sexual abuse.
 The events in their life have created this “cycle of doom”, which became their new “normal”.
 It’s not uncommon for victims to become addicted to this chaos.
 They can also develop an intense attachment to people who resemble their former abuser.